What is Ataxia?

 Understanding brain-related symptoms and features

-The brain is the central organ of the nervous system, a system which includes not only the brain but also the sensory organs of the body, the spinal cords and the nerves that connect them all.
-The nervous system is how the different parts of the body communicate with each other and controls their responses to both internal and external stimuli.
+The brain is the central organ of the nervous system, a system that includes not only the brain but also the sensory organs of the body, the spinal cords, and the nerves that connect them all.
+The nervous system is how the different parts of the body communicate with each other and control their responses to both internal and external stimuli.

 What should I do next?